pinout-xyz/Pinout.xyz/src/en/overlay/redbear-iot-hat.md

 #RedBear PiZero IoT HAT

 The RedBear IoT HAT brings the BCM43438 used on the Raspberry Pi 3 to HAT format, compatible with the Pi Zero.

+The chip supports Wi-Fi 802.11n and Bluetooth 4.1 (Dual Mode).

 * Bluetooth 4.1
 * WiFi